mickabd/rust-learning/README.md

 - `iter/`: Contains the Rust application for iterating through a vector and finding a value in a vector.
 - `lifetimes/`: Contains the Rust application for understanding lifetimes in Rust.
 - `generics/`: Contains the Rust application for understanding generics in Rust.
+- `traits/`: Contains the Rust application for understanding traits in Rust.

 ## Functionalities